HackYourFuture/JavaScript1/Week1/MAKEME.md

   ```

 4. Declare a variable `y` and assign a string to it.
-    4.1 Write a console.log statement in which you explain in words what _you think_ the value of the string is
+<br>    4.1 Write a console.log statement in which you explain in words what _you think_ the value of the string is
-    4.2 Now console.log the variable `y`.
+<br>    4.2 Now console.log the variable `y`.
-    4.3 Now assign a new string to the variable `y`
+<br>    4.3 Now assign a new string to the variable `y`
-    4.4 Just like you did before write a console.log statement that explains in words what you think will be logged to the console.
+<br>    4.4 Just like you did before write a console.log statement that explains in words what you think will be logged to the console.
-    4.5 Now console.log `y` again.
+<br>    4.5 Now console.log `y` again.
   ```js
   // TODO -> here you declare AND assign your string console.log('the value of my string will be: whateverYouThinkItWillLog');